some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Format of the IPv4 Endpoint Option shall be as follows:
+The Format of the Load Balancing Option shall be as follows:

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_176